VoltCruelerz/OwlMarble-Magic/classes/warlord/Warlord.md

 You gain the following _Leadership Dice_ features:

-- **Scapegoat**: As a Bonus Action expend a _Leadership Die_ and select a willing creature and an enemy, both of which must be within 60 feet of you.
+- **Scapegoat**: As a Bonus Action, expend a _Leadership Die_ and select a willing creature and an enemy, both of which must be within 60 feet of you.
 The enemy must succeed on a Wisdom saving throw or have disadvantage on attacks against creatures other than the target until the end of its next turn.
 - **Covering Fire**: When you make a ranged attack at an enemy within 60 feet of you, you can use a _Leadership Die_ to allow an ally of your choice within the same range can use their Reaction to move up to half their speed and take the Hide action.
+- **Chokepoint**: As a Bonus Action, expend a _Leadership Die_ and select two allies within 15 feet of each other.
+Until the start of your next turn, or until one of the allies moves more than 15 feet from the other, squares within the reach of either ally becomes difficult terrain.

 ### Tactical Strike - 11 [Updated]